Danver97/MaterialHistogram/README.md

 # MaterialHistogram
 A great customizable histogram for Android apps.

 Note: this is a preview and it's not ready yet.
-If you are trying to use this repo, it could eventually not work.
-I'm still new in GitHub :D

 ## Installation
+Download the zip, unzip it and import it in Android Studio.
+Then add the following lines to your app's grandle file:
 ```
-compile 'com.danver97:MaterialHistogram'
+compile project(':materialhistogram')
 ```
 ## Usage